 Funded activities

-Primary mental health care for any south east Melbourne resident impacted by the Bondi Beach attack.
+Primary mental health care for anyone who lives, works or studies in south east Melbourne impacted by the Bondi Beach attack.

 Support for the Victorian Jewish community